Zymbit-Docs/docs/content/getting-started/scm/quickstart/index.md

  * Connect up the ethernet and 12V power.
 The unit is designed to run headless.
 You do not need a monitor, keyboard, or mouse.
 As shipped, the hostname is `zymbit-dev` and a user named `zymbit` can be used for SSH login.
 SSH login is restricted to only use keys.

  * Monitor the Blue LED on the Zymbit SCM module.
 It will go through the following stages:
-    - one slow blink  *initializing the SCM*
+    - one slow blink:    *initializing the SCM*
-    - one -> two -> three -> four blinks *Verified Boot is verifying the signed file information*
+    - one -> two -> three -> four blinks:   *Verified Boot is verifying the signed file information*
-    - rapid blinking *Verified Boot successfully completed, booting underway*
+    - rapid blinking:   *Verified Boot successfully completed, booting underway*
-    - blinking stops *USB bus enumeration found SCM; may stay off for seconds*
+    - blinking stops:   *USB bus enumeration found SCM; may stay off for seconds*
-    - one blink every 3 seconds *zkifc has loaded and the system is ready to go*
+    - one blink every 3 seconds:   *zkifc has loaded and the system is ready to go*

 {{< cardpane >}}
 {{% card header="Boot Sequence" %}}